-Maple burl is highly sought after with the famous birdseye maple which is from the sugar maple.
-But the Bigleaf maple burl is the most highly sought after with it bubbly wood grain pattern.
-These trees can grow up to 160′ tall and are native to the Pacific Northwest but mostly near the Pacific coast.
-This wood is commonly highly figured and desired for custom wood furniture, piano frame and turned wooden bowls.
-It is also used in gunstocks, guitars, and other stringed interments.
+Maple burl is highly sought after, especially the famous birdseye maple which comes from the sugar maple.
+Bigleaf maple burl is the most highly sought after for its bubbly wood grain pattern.
+These trees can grow up to 160′ tall and are native to the Pacific Northwest, found mostly near the Pacific coast.
+This wood is commonly highly figured and used for wood furniture, piano frames and turned wooden bowls.
+It is also used in gunstocks, guitars, and other stringed instruments.
 The lumber itself is moderately hard with a light reddish brown color tone.
-Although the wood is desired the highly figured burl wood is even more and the price is reflected.
+Maple wood is highly sought after, but the highly figured burl wood is especially prized by woodworkers.
 Featured above is an 84″ by 64″ big leaf maple burl built into a live edge table.
-These burls feature a needle pin cushion live edge and will do damage to your skin.
+These burls feature a pin cushion live edge.

 Claro Walnut burl wood

 Hinds black walnut and California walnut are species of black walnut trees commonly called Claro Walnut by woodworkers and lumber industry.
-These are found in Northern Califonia and the wood is known for being highly figured.
-It is also the used as the rootstock in English walnut orchards.
-These trees typically only grow to 30′ to 60′ tall.
+These species are found in Northern California and the wood is known for being highly figured.
+It is also used as the rootstock in English walnut orchards.
+These trees typically only grow to 30 to 60 feet tall.
 It is an interesting tree as the entire tree is figured with exotic wood grain patterns.
-These burls are typically found in the root and tree base and highlight colors of rich brown, red, gray, black and every color tone in between.
-You may also find marbling, curl, fiddle back and burl wood grain patterns in this exotic wood.
-Also as with the Maple, the live edge has a needle pin style on the live edge wood slabs.
+Walnut burls are typically found in the root and tree base and can have highlight colors of rich brown, red, gray, black and every shade in between.
+You may also find marbling, curl, and fiddle back wood grain patterns in this exotic wood.

 Burl Wood Furniture